eizaguirre/Project-GetData-034/CodeBook.md

 Variable type: numeric
 Comments: Mean of the values from the variable tBodyAcc-mean()-x aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerMeanY
+Variable: TimeBodyAccelerometerMeanY
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAcc-mean()-y aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerMeanZ
+Variable: TimeBodyAccelerometerMeanZ
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAcc-mean()-z aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerStandardDeviationX
+Variable: TimeBodyAccelerometerStandardDeviationX
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAcc-std()-x aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerStandardDeviationY
+Variable: TimeBodyAccelerometerStandardDeviationY
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAcc-std()-y aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerStandardDeviationZ
+Variable: TimeBodyAccelerometerStandardDeviationZ
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAcc-std()-z aggregated by ActivityID, ActivityName and Subject.

 ###TimeGravityAccelerometerMeanX